Rasna (drink): Advertising

-Competition and failed acquisitions
+Competition and acquisitions

 Kraft Foods, which markets soft drink concentrate under the Tang brand internationally, entered India in 2001 by setting up a manufacturing facility in Hyderabad.
 By 2003, tough competition from Rasna among other brands forced Kraft to shut its plant in India.
 At the time Rasna was said to be interested in purchasing the plant.
 However, the plant was not sold and restarted manufacturing Tang when it was taken over by Cadburys in 2010 as part of its global buyout by Kraft Foods.
 Rasna made another attempt at acquisition in 2003 itself, when it attempted to buy Brown & Polson and Rex Jelly brands from Hindustan Lever.
 According to Piruz Khambatta, chairman and managing director of Rasna, the deal offered was a licensing deal rather than an outright buyout, hence it fell through.
 India was the first market where Coca-Cola launched its soft drink concentrate brand, Sunfill.
 This brand too did not do well and was withdrawn in 2004, failing to break Rasna's monopoly in the segment.
 Like Tang, Sunfill too has been recently relaunched in India, in 2011.

+In 2025, Rasna acquired the Jumpin ready-to-drink brand from Hershey's India as a part of its expansion beyond powdered concentration.